IVRPowers/blog/content/post/customerengagement/maximizing-first-call-resolution-fcr.md

 - **✅ Operational Cost Savings**: Reducing repeated contacts decreases workload for teams, saves interaction time, and increases agent satisfaction with their productivity and resolution.

 These points cannot be ignored by any company that truly wants to improve their customer service, thus avoiding falling into the trap of doing the same as always or simply copying their competition's methodology.
 FCR is the key.

+> Only 16% of CX leaders surveyed say their organizations provide fully integrated omnichannel experiences..

 ---
 [Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications